tock/tock/doc/courses/sensys/client.md

 Looking in the folders for the two applications, you notice a brief description of the apps, and a URL.
 Ok, maybe you can check if everything is working.
 After trying things for a little bit, everything seems to be in order.
-You tell the director the board is ready and head home a little early---you did just successfully complete your first project for a major client after all.
+You tell the director the board is ready and head home a little early&mdash;you did just successfully complete your first project for a major client after all.